Skip to main content Skip to secondary navigation

 Xavier de Souza Briggs

-Xavier (Xav) de Souza Briggs is a senior fellow at Brookings Metro, part of the Brookings Institution.
-His work has focused on economic opportunity and inclusive growth, racial equity and pluralism, housing, urban and regional development, and democratic governance in the U.S. and abroad.
+Xav's work has focused on economic opportunity and inclusive growth, racial equity and pluralism, housing, urban and regional development, and democratic governance in the U.S. and abroad.
+He also has a longstanding interest and track record supporting efforts to make research a more powerful and positive source of social impact at scale, especially through government, markets and culture (or social norms).
 An award-winning educator and researcher, he is also an experienced manager in philanthropy and government.

 He has written or edited three books: The Geography of Opportunity: Race and Housing Choice in Metropolitan America, which won planning’s top book award; Democracy as Problem Solving: Civic Capacity in Communities Across the Globe, a finalist for the C. Wright Mills Prize for best scholarly book on a social problem, and Moving to Opportunity: The Story of an American Experiment to Fight Ghetto Poverty, winner of the Brownlow Award.
 His views have appeared in the New York Times, Boston Globe, CNN, and other major media, in English and in Spanish.